iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Background/Characterizing Functions for Optimizations.md

 The function is only defined inside of the set $Q$, out of the set it's not giving infinity.
 This function has the usage of denoting constraints for optimization problems.

 ---
+### **Convexity**

+**Definition**

+> A function $f$ is convex if $\text{epi}(f)$ is convex, we use the convexity of sets to determine whether a function can be convex.

+---
 ### **Discussions**

+A big part of optimization is characterizing functions and understand how they these properties can be expoited for algorithm, and how they propagate through different types of operations.